Eduardo7881/hauthenticator/README.md

 You can contribute to this project making a issue/'pull request' what to fix.

 # Licensing
-This project is licensed under GNU License
+This project is licensed under GNU General Public License v3.0